w3f/polkadot-wiki/docs/learn/learn-assets.md

 ## Fungible Assets

-Fungible assets are interchangeable, i.e. one unit is equivalent to any other unit to claim the underlying item. {{ polkadot: Statemint :polkadot }} {{ kusama: Statemine :kusama }} represents fungible assets in the Assets pallet.
+Fungible assets are interchangeable, i.e. one unit is equivalent to any other unit to claim the underlying item.
+The Asset Hub represents fungible assets in the Assets pallet.
 This pallet presents a similar interface for those familiar with the ERC20 standard.
 However, the logic is encoded directly in the chain's runtime.
 As such, operations are not gas-metered but benchmarked upon every release, leading to efficient execution and stable transaction fees.

 ### Transferring Asset Balances